alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

 Test on the boundaries.
 Many times we test in the middle of the algorithm but forget the boundaries, where many special cases hide

+The GOOS book is pronounced like the goose animal ("/gús/") in English

 ## Conclusions